TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

    }

-The class is already trying to return a new :php:`ExpressionFunction`, but currently lacks implementation.
+The class is already trying to return a new :ph p:`ExpressionFunction`, but currently lacks implementation.
 That is the last step::

    protected function getWebserviceFunction(): ExpressionFunction